guckstift/ja/docs/doc.md

 /*
-	* a variable's name must not be used before its declaration
+	* a variable's name must not be used before or in the initializer of its own declaration
 	* a function name or a type name however is allowed to be used before its declaration
-	* when a function uses a variable from an outer scope, all occurrences of the function name must appear after the variable declaration */
+	* when a function uses a variable from an outer scope, all occurrences of the function name must appear after the variable declaration
+	* a named type can be used before its declaration, but only as the target type of a pointer type
+*/

 var y = x; # error: x is declared later